ArchipelagoMW/Archipelago/worlds/sa2b/docs/setup_en.md

 - No resolution options in the Launcher.exe.
 	- In the `Graphics device` dropdown, select the device and display you plan to run the game on.
 The `Resolution` dropdown should populate once a graphics device is selected.

+- No music is playing in the game.
+	- If you enabled an `SADX Music` option, then most likely the music data was not copied properly into the mod folder (See Additional Options for instructions).

+- Mission 1 is missing a texture in the stage select UI.
+	- Most likely another mod is conflicting and overwriting the texture pack.
+It is reccommeded to have the SA2B Archipelago mod load last in the mod loader.

 ## Save File Safeguard (Advanced Option)